uribyul/py_ai_clinician/readme.md

 4. After this step, you will get 24 csv files (about 2.7GB).
 They're stored in 'd:\exportdir'

 ### Step Two (Define Sepsis Cohort)
 1. From this step, the original codes were written in matlab.
-If you want to run the matlab codes, you need Matlab and Matlab Toolboxes (Bioinformatics, Optimization, Parallel Computing, Statistics and Machine Learning).
+If you want to run the matlab codes, you need Matlab and Matlab Toolboxes (Bioinformatics, Optimization, Parallel Computing, Statistics and Machine Learning and Curve Fitting).

 2. This step reimplemted https://github.com/matthieukomorowski/AI_Clinician/blob/master/AIClinician_sepsis3_def_160219.m
 2. Please open/run 'sepsis_def.ipynb' or run 'python sepsis_def.py'.
 For your convinience, the 'reference_matrices.mat' file was included (from the author's github page).
 3. After this step, you will get 'sepsis_mimiciii.csv' and pickle file to be used in the next step (about 2.7G).